Peat: Agriculture

+Peat has been discouraged as a soil amendment by the Royal Botanic Gardens, Kew, England, since 2003.
+While bark or coir-based peat-free potting soil mixes are on the rise, particularly in the UK, peat is still used as raw material for horticulture in some other European countries, Canada, as well as parts of the United States.

+Drinking water

-Peatland can also be an important source of drinking water providing nearly 4% of all potable water stored in reservoirs.
+Peatland can also be an essential source of drinking water, providing nearly 4% of all potable water stored in reservoirs.
 In the UK, 43% of the population receives drinking water sourced from peatlands, with the number climbing to 68% in Ireland.
 Catchments containing peatlands are the main source of water for large cities, including Dublin.

-In the Bronze and Iron Ages, people used peat bogs for rituals to nature gods and spirits.
-Bodies of the victims of such sacrifices have been found in various places in Scotland, England, Ireland, and especially northern Germany and Denmark.
-They are almost perfectly preserved by the tanning properties of the acidic water (see Tollund Man for one of the most famous examples of a bog body).
+Metallurgy

 Peat wetlands also used to have a degree of metallurgical importance in the Early Middle Ages, being the primary source of bog iron used to create swords and armour.

+Flood mitigation

 Many peat swamps along the coast of Malaysia serve as a natural means of flood mitigation, with any overflow being absorbed by the peat, provided forests are still present to prevent peat fires.